JorgenVatle/feathers-factory/README.md

 ### Advanced usage

 #### Use promises and other factories
+You're not limited to functions and static data!
 The following will create a full-fledged user for your post.
 This can be super handy when dealing with a lot of relational data.
 ```js
 FeathersFactory.define('post', FeathersApp.service('/posts'), {